Gastonia (plant): History

 Quattrocchi states that Gastonia was "named after Gaston d'Orléans, 1608-1660, a patron and promoter of botany and floriculture".
 The name was originated by Philibert Commerson, but validated later, in 1788, by Jean-Baptiste Lamarck in Encyclopédie Méthodique.

 Lamarck gave a detailed description of the species that he named Gastonia cutispongia.
 He named another species, but gave it only a cursory description.
 No one today is really sure of what the other species was.
 Some authors believe that it was not even a member of Araliaceae.

 Other species were added to Gastonia in the 19th century.
 In 1898, Hermann Harms transferred what is now Polyscias sechellarum to Gastonia in a landmark monograph on Araliaceae in Die Natürlichen Pflanzenfamilien.

 William Raymond Philipson gave Gastonia its modern definition in 1970.
 He included Malesian species that had been in Tetraplasandra, thus restricting that genus to the Hawaiian Islands.
 He also reduced the monotypic genera Indokingia (Polyscias crassa) and Peekeliopanax (Polyscias spectabilis) into synonymy under Gastonia.

-William Botting Hemsley had named Indokingia in 1906 in Hooker's Icones Plantarum.William B. Hemsley.
-1909.
-Hooker's Icones Plantarum volume 29 (volume IX of series 4), tabula (plate) 2805 and following text.
-(See External links below).
+William Botting Hemsley had named Indokingia in 1906 in Hooker's Icones Plantarum.
 Peekeliopanax was a name that Hermann Harms had applied to a flowering specimen in 1926.
 A few years later, he placed a fruiting specimen of the same species under Gastonia.

 In 2003, a checklist and nomenclator was published for Araliaceae by Kew Gardens.
 Nine species were recognized therein for Gastonia.
 The genus was described as "generalized, altho in details, it is quite varied".
 Since that time, molecular phylogenetic studies, based on DNA sequences, have shown that Gastonia was polyphyletic.
 These studies have shown that biogeography is strongly correlated with relationships in Araliaceae.